adikabintang/kolor-di-dinding/programming/basics/crackingthecodinginterview/stack_queue/heap_and_priority_queue.md

 Takes at most `O(log n)` operation, depends on the height.

-The key to remember: delete the root, keep comparing down to the leaf.
+The key to remember: delete the root, take the last one to top, keep comparing it down to the leaf.

 ### Create a heap from an array: the O(n log n) way